CaptainCrouton89/AlariaWiki/Nyolci.md

 Great sailors, cunning, intuitive.

+Appear all over ocean.
+They fit in well to society.

 ## Physical Appearance

 They appear as people with octopuses for heads, with 5 large tentacles and a beak hanging from where their mouth and chin should be.